Cohomology and Immersed Curves: The Classification of Immersed Curves

-Since the embedding schemes are straight-through, we have two choices of permutation for each intersection and two choices of sign for each edge.
-If we fix the choices of rotations for all intersections of generic immersions of curves that have isomorphic graphs, we can determine a cellular generic immersion of curves by the choice of edge signs.
-The problem is then to find a presentation of the class of embedding schemes for generic immersions of curves that is independent of the choice of rotation system. \begin{lem} Geotopy classes of generic cellularly immersed oriented curves correspond to isomorphism classes of oriented intersigned Gauss codes. \end{lem} \begin{proof} Given an oriented intersigned Gauss code, define a union of cycle graphs with two distinct vertices for each symbol in the alphabet, and an edge for each pair of cyclically adjacent symbols in some component, where the edge goes between the distinct vertices associated with the symbols.
+\begin{proof}[Proof of lemma~\ref{lem:geo_unique}] Given an oriented intersigned Gauss code, define a union of cycle graphs with two distinct vertices for each symbol in the alphabet, and an edge for each pair of cyclically adjacent symbols in some component, where the edge goes between the distinct vertices associated with the symbols.
 Define a four-regular graph as the quotient of the cycle graphs that identifies each pair of distinct vertices that correspond to a symbol.
-Since the edges of the cycle graphs are in one-to-one correspondence with those of the four-regular graph, by abuse of notation we will identify the edges of the cycle graphs and those of the four-regular graph.
+Since the edges of the cycle graphs are in $1$-to-$1$ correspondence with those of the four-regular graph, by abuse of notation we will identify the edges of the cycle graphs and those of the four-regular graph.

-We define an embedding scheme for the four-regular graph by first choosing a straight-through rotation system.
+We define an embedding scheme for the four-regular graph by first choosing a rotation system that is straight-through at every vertex with respect to the Euler partition of the graph given by the intersigned Gauss code.
 This defines a rotation cochain on the cycle graphs that assigns a $+$ to the pullback of a vertex whose outgoing edge is sent by the rotation system to the vertex's other outgoing edge, and a $-$ to the other pullback of the vertex.
-Since the sign sequence of the Gauss code is a one-cocycle of the cycle graphs, we add it mod~2 to the coboundary of the rotation cochain and define it to be the embedding scheme's signature.
-Since the mod~2 sum of two rotation cochains is the pullback of a zero-cochain on the embedded graph, any another choice of rotation cochain would produce an equivalent embedding scheme.
+Since the sign sequence of the intersigned Gauss code is a $1$-cocycle of the cycle graphs, we add it mod~$2$ to the coboundary of the rotation cochain and define it to be the embedding scheme's signature.
+Since the mod~$2$ sum of two rotation cochains is the pullback of a $0$-cochain on the embedded graph, any another choice of rotation cochain would produce an equivalent embedding scheme.
 Any other isomorphic oriented intersigned Gauss code will have an isomorphic graph, and since the above map does not depend upon the presentation of the Gauss code, it will have an isomorphic embedding scheme.